 A. Enforcement and Compliance Rating Criteria: To qualify for credit, the project must improve or replace an ADEM-permitted facility.
 For the maximum point value of 50, the project must be in significant noncompliance with effluent limitations and under a formal enforcement action including a notice of violation, consent order, administrative order, or litigation.
 For 40 points credit, the applicant must demonstrate that the proposed project will result in compliance and, therefore, avoid formal enforcement by the Department.
-For 25 points credit, the applicant must demonstrate that the projects will be awarded zero points.
+For 25 points credit, the applicant must demonstrate that the project is necessary to keep the permitted facility within its permit limits.
+All other projects will be awarded zero points.